Ziegler leads Saint Joseph's (PA) against Richmond

 Richmond, Virginia; Thursday, 8 p.m.
 EST

-BOTTOM LINE: Saint Joseph’s (PA) faces Richmond after Laura Ziegler scored 43 points in Saint Joseph’s (PA)’s 83-45 win over the Loyola Chicago Ramblers.
+BOTTOM LINE: Saint Joseph’s (PA) visits Richmond after Laura Ziegler scored 43 points in Saint Joseph’s (PA)’s 83-45 win against the Loyola Chicago Ramblers.

-The Spiders are 8-2 on their home court.
-Richmond ranks second in college basketball averaging 9.8 made 3-pointers per game while shooting 39.8% from downtown.
-Rachel Ullstrom leads the team averaging 2.7 makes while shooting 45.3% from 3-point range.
+The Spiders are 8-2 in home games.
+Richmond ranks fifth in the A-10 at limiting opponent scoring, allowing 58.0 points while holding opponents to 38.1% shooting.

+The Spiders and Hawks meet Thursday for the first time in A-10 play this season.

 TOP PERFORMERS: Maggie Doogan is averaging 16.8 points, 6.9 rebounds and 3.7 assists for the Spiders.
-Ullstrom is averaging 17.1 points over the past 10 games.
+Rachel Ullstrom is averaging 17.1 points over the last 10 games.

 LAST 10 GAMES: Spiders: 10-0, averaging 80.7 points, 29.9 rebounds, 20.3 assists, 6.9 steals and 3.3 blocks per game while shooting 53.9% from the field.
 Their opponents have averaged 56.5 points per game.